diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 </performance.html#mandelbrot-futhark-thrust-accelerate>`_.

 Finally, there is the HotSpot 2D Heat Equation GUI.
-You can see its performance and a description of it is computing `here
+You can see its performance and a description of what it is computing `here
 </performance.html#hotspot-futhark-rodinia>`_.
 This visualisation is
 pretty silly, since every marked pixel gets the same power output level.
 The initial heat levels are random and take a while to